Drug-Resistant Epilepsy Treatment in Ahmedabad

 • Resective surgery: Removal of the brain area causing seizures (e.g., temporal lobectomy)

-• Laser ablation (LITT): Minimally invasive destruction of seizure focus
+• Radiofrequency ablation (RF): Minimally invasive destruction of seizure focus

 • Corpus callosotomy: Disconnection surgery to prevent seizure spread